 Often when I’m door knocked, I tell the caller I’ll have to “speak to my husband first”.
 I am a feminist and once worked for Germaine Greer, but I find this works a treat.

-It should also work for men.
-These days there’s no shame in telling the seller “Sorry, mate but I’ll have to check with my wife/partner first” or you could always politely let them know you’re not interested.
+It'll also work for men of course.
+Tell the seller “sorry, but I’ll have to check with my wife/partner first” or you could always politely let them know you’re not interested.